3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

      </owsMetadata>
    </capabilities>

-Listing 2: Service metadata settings in the WFS config.xml file.
+The operations settings are used to define the
 Service metadata comprises, for example, information about the *service itself* that might be useful in machine-to-machine communication or for display to a human.
 Such information is announced through the